alchemical-lich/alchemical-lich.github.io/_pages/on-the-horizon.md

 ## Oath Hammer
 A [new d6 dice-pool fantasy RPG](https://thebrokenblade.com/oath-hammer).
 Set on Osric Isle, the ancestral home of the dwarven clans, who were defeated and driven out by orcish reavers — and are now returning to reclaim it.
 Every character swears three binding oaths that guide their conduct and grant special boons when honored.
 D6 dice pools, hexcrawl exploration, crafting, and domain-level play.
 A good fit if you want a focused reconquest campaign with a strong thematic hook.

-## Shadowdark
-A [mash-up of 5E, old-school D&D, and DCC](https://www.thearcanelibrary.com/products/shadowdark-rpg), stripped down to the essentials: torches burn down in real time, magic is rolled (and can backfire), combat is quick and deadly.
-Two flavors for what we'd actually play:

-- **The official sandbox setting** — plenty of ready-to-run adventures, straight out of the box.
-- **Low-Income Barony** (homebrew) — magic is illegal, paladins and clerics enforce harsh laws, and the wizards you meet survive by slinging alchemical potions and spell components for criminal gangs.
-Basically, this [song](https://www.youtube.com/watch?v=nKNt3j-4bNg) as a game.